maxisch/interview-challenge/README.md

 This service is exposed using `uwsgi` which creates 4 worker processes to handle concurrent requests.
 I chose `Flask` as the web framework to integrate with `uwsgi`

 ### Prerequisites:
 This project does not include a migration mechanism such as `Flask-Migrate`.
 There is at the root of the project a file called `init_db.sql` with the SQL DDL queries to initialize the database.
+This is a manual step.

 ### Starting the application
 Build and run the application using docker-compose.
 The `.env` file is included for demonstrational purposes, as `.env` files should not be versioned.